shahcbs/ds-tokens-banana/README.md

 ### Theme Tokens

+- `light.json`: Contains theme-specific design tokens for the light theme.
-- `account.json`: Contains theme-specific design tokens for the account theme.
+- `dark.json`: Contains theme-specific design tokens for the dark theme.
-- `content.json`: Contains theme-specific design tokens for the content theme.
+- `hc.json`: Contains theme-specific design tokens for the hc theme.
+-
 ## Setup and Usage

 1. **Clone the repository**: